iListen2Sound/RockCamGreenScreen/README.md

 | Hide Combat Ring | false | Hides the combat ring clamp from the Rock Cam |

 ### Keyboard inputs
+All keyboard inputs are Modifier key + Control key/Color key

 | Option | Default | Description|
 | --- |  --- | --- |
 |Modifier Key| LeftAlt | Can be any key.
 Not just Alt/Ctrl/Shift |